 A large number of older persons, perhaps 300 in all, described their method of solving the same puzzle.
 Of this number, 72, who had some training in introspection, were given the task as a special problem.
 When they had successfully traced the figure, some such questions as the following were asked: 1.
-Why did you begin where you did in Did you study the figure before beginning?
-2.each trial?
+Why did you begin where you did in each trial?
+2. Did you study the figure before beginning?
+Before each trial?
 About how long in each case?
-3. Into Before each trial? what did you resolve the figure?
+3. Into what did you resolve the figure?
 Did conception of the figure change with successive trials?
 4. Do you usually plan work thoroughly before beginning?
 How is it in composition, etc.?
 Some typical replies are here arranged so as to furnish a picture of the several degrees or levels of intelligent procedure, and to indicate some of the relations of visual and motor-mindedness.

 Simpler modes of procedure: F.-No reason in beginning where I did in No. 1.
 Later attempted to cover lines not covered before; studied figure somewhat; 11 trials, 18 minutes.
 M., 24.-Studied 20 seconds; began on outside; tried several times from about the same point; then began in the middle; chiefly guess.
 F.-No reason in No. 1; did not study; generally start in quickly on any subject.
 F.-No reason; changed beginning point because I could not cover lines first time; studied very little; did not analyze; 7 trials.
 F.-No reason; changed because I could not cover all lines; studied figure somewhat, but did not analyze; 5 trials.
 F.-No reason; in second or third, saw that I could cross from one square to another by use of diagonals, and then fill out square; studied very little; generally start right in, then see my mistakes and correct them.
 F.-No reason; no reasons in others, but began at just any point.
-F., 19.-Started in upper left-hand corner simply from force of habit; in fifth trial started at middle diagonal, because that had given trouble.
+F. 19.-Started in upper left-hand corner simply from force of habit; in fifth trial started at middle diagonal, because that had given trouble.

-The following seem to represent some advance over the preceding: F.-No reason in No. 1; then the figure reminded me of another puzzle, but my trial did not succeed; in No. 3, after startanother puzzle, but my trial did not succeed; in No. 3, after starting, saw my way; studied a little, then would try; saw figure first as a cross, then at last as squares and diagonals.
+The following seem to represent some advance over the preceding: F.-No reason in No. 1; then the figure reminded me of another puzzle, but my trial did not succeed; in No. 3, after starting, saw my way; studied a little, then would try; saw figure first as a cross, then at last as squares and diagonals.
 F.-"E" looked like a good beginning; in No. 2 had another plan; in No. 3 supposed should have to begin somewhere in the middle; studied figure some time; generally studied first and arranged later; saw the figure as a lot of squares with diagonals.
-F.-Started to draw the square first, but at the same time wanted to get in the diagonals, so began at F.-M.-No. 2 had no particular reason for beginning at so began at E. M.-No. 2 had no particular reason for beginning at N; in third, started with J G because it had given trouble; did not study figure much; usually do, however.
+F.-Started to draw the square first, but at the same time wanted to get in the diagonals, so began at E. M.-No. 2 had no particular reason for beginning at N; in third, started with J G because it had given trouble; did not study figure much; usually do, however.